.png)

 Death, taxes, and reconciliations.

-Only two of those are certain for everyone, but for accountants, reconciliations are just as good of a guarantee.
-If businesses want to know where, when & how their money is moving, they need to feel confident in the accuracy of their financial data.
+Only two of those are certain for everyone, but for accountants, reconciliations are just as good of a guarantee (and might be just as dreaded).
+If businesses want to know where, when and how their money is moving, they need to feel confident in the accuracy of their financial data.

-This process, known as account reconciliation, not only ensures that all reporting on the business is accurate, but also helps to establish audit-readiness.
+This process, known as account reconciliation, ensures that all reporting on the business is accurate, and helps to establish audit-readiness.
 It’s essential that accounting teams nail down their account reconciliation practices as soon as possible.

 Overall, account reconciliation is an indispensable tool for maintaining the accuracy, security, and compliance of financial records.